Domain-Wall Mediated Polarization Switching in Ferroelectric AlScN: Strain Relief and Field-Dependent Dynamics

-In contrast to monodomain, multidomain systems with DWs exhibit significantly reduced $c$-axis strain throughout switching (see Fig.~S3(a) of SM \cite{SM}).
-The maximum strain increases roughly linearly with applied field, primarily due to the field-driven elongation that occurs after polarization reversal (see Fig.~\ref{fig:fig1}(d)).
-Contrary to monodomain switching, the magnitude of the compressive strain during switching is smaller than the maximum elongation reported at the end of the switching process in the multidomain supercell.
-Moreover, Fig.~\ref{fig:fig1}(d) shows two distinct strain evolution patterns: gradual elongation at low fields and an initial slight compression followed by rapid elongation at high fields.
-These observations point to the presence of DWs inducing a more localized, domain-wall-driven switching mechanism, mitigating the local pressure accumulation during the switching process, consistent with recent calculations in AlN/ScN multidomains showing that domain walls act as stress relief points~\cite{Jiang2024-AlNScN}.
-These findings underscore the importance of DWs in switching pathway and motivate further studies into their field-dependent dynamics.
+In contrast to the monodomain, the multidomain system exhibits substantially reduced $c$-axis strain throughout reversal (see SM \cite{SM}, Fig.~S7(a)).
+The observed maximum strain is driven by a post-reversal elongation that scales almost linearly with the applied field (see Fig.~\ref{fig:fig1}(d) and Fig.~S7(a) in SM \cite{SM}).
+Moreover, the strain evolution shows two distinct patterns: gradual elongation at low fields, and a slight compression followed by rapid elongation at high fields.
+These observations indicate that DWs mediate a localized switching mechanism by acting as stress-relief centers \cite{Jiang2024-AlNScN}, effectively mitigating local pressure accumulation.
+These findings highlight the critical role of DWs in the reversal pathway and motivate further investigation into their field-dependent dynamics.

-\emph{Polarization characteristics}---Let us now analyze the polar state obtained 1~ns after an electric field of varying magnitude has been applied. $E_s$ is equal to 11 MV/cm for monodomain Al\textsubscript{0.75}Sc\textsubscript{0.25}N (see Fig.~\ref{fig:fig2}(a)).
-The polarization response exhibits two lattice-deformation regimes.
-Below $E_s$, the field compresses the lattice along the polar direction, producing a nearly linear reduction in polarization without local switching.
-Above $E_s$, the post-switching lattice elongation leads to a slight increase in polarization, a manifestation of the converse piezoelectric effect.
-From the lattice strain induced by the applied field, we compute the piezoelectric coefficient based on the strain-field relationship (see Fig.~S3(c) of SM \cite{SM}).
-The calculated value is slightly higher than experimental measurements, likely because the NPT ensemble allows the system to remain at constant pressure without mechanical constraints, leading to an overestimation of the response.
+\emph{Polarization characteristics}---We next examine the field-dependent polar state after a simulation window of 1~ns.
+As shown in Fig.~\ref{fig:fig2}(a), the polarization response reveals two distinct electro-mechanical regimes.
+For the monodomain system, below $E_s$, the applied field compresses the lattice along the polar direction, driving a nearly linear reduction in polarization without triggering local switching.
+Alternatively, above $E_s$, the post-switching lattice elongation slightly increases the reversed polarization, a manifestation of the converse piezoelectric effect.
+For the multidomain system, a slightly higher $E_s$ is accompanied by a non-linear sub-threshold polarization response.
+Consistent with our strain analysis (see Fig.~\ref{fig:fig1}(d)), this indicates that pre-existing DWs undergo slow propagation, enabling progressive, localized yet incomplete reversal under weak fields.
+From this strain-field dependence, we calculate the piezoelectric coefficient (see SM \cite{SM}, Fig.~S7(c)).
+The derived value is slightly higher than experimental measurements since the $NPT$ ensemble neglects the mechanical clamping and residual strain present in actual thin films.